inhahe/grep.py/README.md

 - Can make "." match newlines

 Other, standard grep functions it can do are
-- show only results that don't match
+- show only files that don't match
+- show only matching filenames
 - show line numbers
 - case-insensitive search
 - match only up to a certain number of lines